 The ASN.1 syntax containing the management information is encoded using the BER defined for the transfer syntax.
 The ASCII text data are converted to bit-oriented data.
 We will describe one specific encoding structure, called TLV, denoting Type, Length, and Value components of the structure.
+This is shown in Figure 3.18.
 The full record consists of type, length, and value.